Crowds flocking to Brotherbird for Flavoured Croissants

 Stateland Coffeehouse has been reborn as Brotherbird Coffeehouse.
-The previously popular cafe known for unique items like their mochi donut softserve shuttered late last year.
-They have rebranded for their offshoot, Brother Bird to take the main stage.
+The previously popular cafe known for unique items like their mochi donut soft-serve shuttered late last year.
+They have rebranded for their offshoot to take the main stage.

 Best Croissants Singapore has to Offer?

 If you haven’t tried their mochi croissants, you’re missing out.
-Big time.
 These little bundles of joy sell out at the speed of sound.
-They are easily the best flavoured croissants in Singapore.
+Brotherbird’s creations are easily the best flavoured croissants in Singapore.

-The beauty of the texture is the chewiness acting as a platform for the filling, and trust me when I say Brother Bird has very innovative filling ideas.
+The beauty of Brotherbird’s croissant texture is in the chewiness acting as a platform for the filling, and trust me when I say they have very innovative filling ideas.
 From tang yuan to hae bee hiam — sky is the limit.

 Consistently well-executed, innovative and hardly ever feel gimmicky; I feel they have carved out their own niche in the saturated local cafe scene.

 This mandarin orange meringue croissant, my first at the revamped cafe, was another hit.
 The filling had a controlled sweetness, and was elegantly perfumed with bright and zesty orange notes, pairing well with the light butteriness of the croissant

 Brotherbird Coffeehouse is Not Just A Croissant Shop